kyma-project/kyma/components/connectivity-certs-controller/README.md

     lastSync: "2019-04-10T09:01:06Z"
 ```

-The Connectivity Certs Controller checks a status of the connection by calling `ManagementInfoURL` stored in `CentralConnection` CR.
+The Connectivity Certs Controller checks the connection status by calling **ManagementInfoURL** stored in the CentralConnection CR.

 ## Certificate renewal

-Connectivity Certs Controller renews client certificate when it is getting close to its expiration time.
-Renewed certificate will replace the previous one in the Secret together with new private key.
+The Connectivity Certs Controller renews a client certificate when it gets close to the expiration time.
+A renewed certificate will replace the previous one in the Secret together with a new private key.

-To renew the certificate immediately `spec.renewNow` field on `CentralConnection` should be set to `true`.
+To renew the certificate, set the **spec.renewNow** field in the CentralConnection CR to `true`.

 ## Troubleshooting